jalizadeh/ToDocial/Readme.md

 # Spring TO-DO Web Application
 A To-Do manager with Spring and SQLite.
 I am trying to make it as much as possible complete, as an industry product, at the same time, a project to learn stuff.

+### Inspirations:
+This project is a combination of the features in Github and Wordpress that I could merge into one single project.
+- Todo management & sociality (Github)
+- Content management (Wordpress)

 ### Features:
 - Login / Sign up (multi-user)
 - Todo management